gr3yhatsk/papar4ze_spyware/README.md

 ![image](https://github.com/gr3yhatsk/papar4ze_spyware/assets/45762153/2d246330-e4ad-45fa-96fd-ffd0505a95b5)

 If you notice, this malware is not detected by the widows defender!
 That's awesome!
-Good hacking, use it wiselly. /  Note que o windows defender nao detectou o malware!
+Good hacking, use it wisely. /  Note que o windows defender nao detectou o malware!
 Incrivel!
 Use sabiamente, bons hacks!